 Where are the APA, AMA, MLA, CSE and other style formats located?

 Both UNE campus libraries have manuals designed to assist you in composing research papers in a particular style.
 These include style manuals for APA, AMA, MLA, CSE, and more.

 The UNE Library Services web site also has links to citation guide-related web sites that you may find useful.
 These links can be found using the "Get Help" tab, under Writing the Paper.

 Questions?
 Ask a librarian.

 What are electronic journals, and how do I access them?

 We provide access to full-text electronic journals.
 If you know the specific journal that you need, search its title on the Journals page.
 Off-campus access to our electronic journals is available only to members of the UNE community.

 To find a specific article when you already have a citation, enter all or part of the citation into the search box on UNE Library homepage.
-If the article is not in the first page of results, follow the instructions in the tutorial Finding Journal Article At UNE.
+If the article is not in the first page of results, follow the instructions in the tutorial Finding A Specific Journal Article.
 This and other tutorials can be found using the "Get Help" tab under Tutorials.

 If you come across an article from an unfamiliar ejournal, and want to assess the quality of the journal, use the worksheet Evaluate an eJournal.